brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 $$E^{(6)}\ \xrightarrow{\ /\,U(1)_H\ }\ \mathcal{M}^{(5)}\ \xrightarrow{\ /\,U_{\rm mer}\ }\ B_{\rm grav}^{(4)},\qquad B_{\rm rep}^{(4)}\hookrightarrow\mathcal{M}^{(5)}$$

-Verified consistent: a circle quotient drops one dimension, a one-dimensional foliation quotient drops one more, and an embedded hypersurface of a five-manifold is four-dimensional **[V]**.
+Verified consistent: a circle quotient drops one dimension, a one-dimensional meridian quotient drops one more, and an embedded hypersurface of a five-manifold is four-dimensional **[V]**.
 Two distinct losses of information occur, and they must not be confused:

 | quotient | what is forgotten |
 |:--|:--|